 Barn Owls are generally monogamous and pairs often stay together for as long as both are alive.
 In San Diego County, Barn Owls often lay eggs between January and April.
 Female Barn Owls lay an egg every other day, with clutch sizes usually ranging from 3 to 8 eggs.
 The female incubates the eggs for a month while the male feeds her.
 Right after hatching, the mother tears up pieces of food with her beak to feed the chicks.
 She will stay with the young owls until the youngest is about 12 days old and has a good coat of down.
 Once the owlets are able to swallow their food whole, then both parents bring rodent after rodent to them all night long for 2-3 months.
 At about 8 weeks, the owlets start flight practice for 2-3 weeks before fledging, when the nest is abandoned.
 Barn Owls are fun to observe and lights don't seem to bother them much.
 A pair of binoculars will allow you to watch their activities up close.

 A box configuration with a large doorway opening that extends down to within a few inches of the floor allows for good air circulation and observation of the owlets; and doesn't require cleaning, as the female can easily remove unwanted material through the large opening.
 If the box has a small opening, you can clean out the box in the fall.
 Be sure to wear a good dust-mask and latex gloves when cleaning out the box as a guard against diseases that affect humans but not birds.
 Barn Owls don't require nesting material in the box, as the female will create a bed of shredded pellets on the floor.
 It may take up to two years for Barn Owls to move in, but once they've discovered the box, it will often be used year after year.
-A Barn Owl box can be made from one sheet of 3/4-inch exterior plywood for less than forty-dollars, and some lumber stores will even make all your cuts for free.
+A Barn Owl box can be made from one sheet of 3/4-inch exterior plywood for less than forty-dollars, and some lumber stores will make all the cuts for you.